 Terri is our Civic Engagement Manager.
 She has worked with academics and stakeholders on a variety of policy issues, including inequalities; mental health and wellbeing; digital literacy, access and security; and domestic abuse.
 Terri holds an MA in Gender, Sexuality and Women’s Studies, and she is interested in intersectional inequalities.

-Maddie is our Communications and Engagement Officer, she has a range of parliamentary and government experience including working for MPs in Westminster and also a Senior Cabinet Minister.
+Maddie is our Communications and Engagement Officer (currently on maternity leave).
+She has a range of parliamentary and government experience including working for MPs in Westminster and also a Senior Cabinet Minister.
 Maddie is our primary contact for the Faculty of Science and Engineering.

-Callum is our Communications and Engagement Officer, covering the Faculty of Science and Engineering.
+Callum is our Communications and Engagement Officer, covering the Faculty of Biology, Medicine and Health.
 He studied Genetics at the University, before doing a Masters in Science Communication, graduating in 2019.
 Before joining the Policy@Manchester team, Callum also worked with the News and Media Relations team, and has a keen interest in science outreach and communication.